Certificate of Need

-The State Health Facilities Council is a five-member body appointed by the governor and confirmed by the State Senate.
+The State Health Facilities Council is a five-member body appointed by the governor and confirmed by the Iowa Senate.
 Members are appointed to a six-year term.
 Authority for the State Health Facilities Council is contained in the Code of Iowa Chapter 135.61-.83.
 The responsibility for providing administrative support for the Council rests with the Iowa Department of Public Health.
-It is the Council's mandate to assure that growth and changes in the heath care system occur in an orderly, cost-effective manner and that the system is adequate and efficient.
+It is the council's mandate to assure that growth and changes in the health care system occur in an orderly, cost-effective manner, and that the system is adequate and efficient.

 Iowa Administrative Code